IABTechLab/uid2docs/api/v1/endpoints/get-token-refresh.md

 ## Response Format

-A successful response returns new identity tokens issues for the user or indicates that the user has opted out.
-For details, see [Response Status Codes and Examples](#response-status-codes-and-examples).
+A successful response returns new identity tokens issued for the user or indicates that the user has opted out.
 ```json
 {
     "body": {